furoriansan/MirageObfuscator/README.md

 # MirageObfuscator

-A powerful obfuscation tool for protecting your Minecraft Bedrock Edition resource packs from unauthorized access and theft.
+An obfuscation tool for partly protecting your Minecraft Bedrock Edition resource packs

 ## 🛡️ What Gets Obfuscated